PedroMD/scd-16-09/README.md

 The RESTful API was documented using the [Swagger specification](http://swagger.io/), so whenever you start the server, you can access the Swagger-ui in http://localhost:3030/ as the API is also serving as a simple web server.

+*You can actually use this page to interact with the server as well, as it also works as a REST client.*

 ### Models & Services design

 There are 5 different services in this API, each with their own Model: